 the classical people called it, the Hermes.
-Hermes was messenger from the Highest and his nature was represented as being that of the Wind, a term which to the ancients was synony-The prophet was not a soothsayer but a mous with Spirit. divine messenger or witness.
+Hermes was messenger from the Highest and his nature was represented as being that of the Wind, a term which to the ancients was synonymous with Spirit.
+The prophet was not a soothsayer but a divine messenger or witness.
 In the ancient church he was the preacher or which was the same the witness, the witness or proclaimer of the divine truth.
-The prophet was a sort of execu-The ancient symbol used as an extive officer of the Spirit. pression for his office was an eagle and usually shown on blue felt, clearly indicative of his soaring spirit.
+The prophet was a sort of executive officer of the Spirit.
+The ancient symbol used as an expression for his office was an eagle and usually shown on blue felt, clearly indicative of his soaring spirit.
 The prophetic character lies in the second Kabbalistic world of Yetzirah, the world of formation.

 The evangelist is also a messenger, but one sent by an authority, not directly from heaven like the prophet.
-The evangelist is the man with the large warm heart who goes out into the world with the "glad tidings" and who brings milk and honey His symbol is double. to the hungry.
-He is represented by the "human face divine" back of him, and with the figure of an The idea being that he has human feeling as ass at his side. motive power and also the steadiness, ye, obstinacy of the ass, that will not be driven away by stripes, and, which morever is satisfied to eat that on the fields which the ox or other animals will not eat.
+The evangelist is the man with the large warm heart who goes out into the world with the "glad tidings" and who brings milk and honey to the hungry.
+His symbol is double.
+He is represented by the "human face divine" back of him, and with the figure of an ass at his side.
+The idea being that he has human feeling as motive power and also the steadiness, ye, obstinacy of the ass, that will not be driven away by stripes, and, which morever is satisfied to eat that on the fields which the ox or other animals will not eat.
 The evangelistic character lies in the third Kabbalistic world, the world of Briah, the world of creation.